Digitalism (band): Mirage (2016–2025)

 On 4 March 2016, the duo announced their first album in five years entitled Mirage, released on 13 May, along with promotional singles "Utopia" and "Battlecry".
 On 7 March 2016, the band announced the Mirage world tour in support of the album, including dates in France, Germany, the United States, the United Kingdom, and more.
 The first official video for the Mirage campaign was for "Utopia", and it was premiered on KALTBLUT Magazine on 19 March 2016.

+Optimism (2026–present)

+On 16 March 2026, the band announced a new album, titled Optimism, set to release on 28 May.
+On 26 March, the band released "Space Invaders", the lead single off of the album.
+On 17 April, "Golden" was released.
+Then on 30 April "Sirens", and on 15 May their final single "Achtung!
+Optimism" dropped.
+Optimism has since received praise towards Digitalism as they draw in fans of the next generation.

 Influences

 Digitalism cite Daft Punk and film soundtracks as influences, as well as video game music, Ennio Morricone, The Strokes, Stuart Price and Roulé Records.